make-github-pseudonymous-again/js-data-structures/README.md

 [![GitHub issues](http://img.shields.io/github/issues/aureooms/js-data-structures.svg?style=flat)](https://github.com/aureooms/js-data-structures/issues)

-This project is just a playground for any algorithm / procedure, data structure that doesn't fit in any of those project,
+This project is just a playground for any data structure that doesn't fit in any of those project,

   - [aureooms/js-data-structures](https://github.com/aureooms/js-data-structures) : playground for algorithmic code bricks in JavaScript